-Students may begin arriving on campus at 8:00 a.m. and are to report to the Upper School Commons (do not go to locker or other locations on campus).
-At 8 a.m., with prior arrangement, students may meet with a teacher for extra help.
-At 8:25 a.m., students will be dismissed from the Commons to go to their lockers and report to 1st period.
+Students may begin arriving on campus at 8 a.m. and are to report to the Upper School Commons (do not go to locker or other locations on campus).
+At 8 a.m., with prior arrangements, students may meet with a teacher for extra help.
+Morning Meeting begins promptly at 8:30 a.m.